gretab5802/go2-docker-env/README.md

 ```
 ros2 run rviz2 rviz2
 ```
 Within RViz, add Pointcloud topic by clicking the Add button in the bottom left and choosing utlidar/cloud_deskewed in the Topics tab, or whichever topic you wish to visualize.
 Set the Fixed Frame in RViz to match the frame_id printed by the grep frame_id command (e.g., utlidar_lidar, odom, etc).
-In my case, `cloud_deskewed` used the `odom` frame, so I set Fixed Frame in RViz to `odom`.
+In my case, `cloud_deskewed` used the `odom` frame, so I set Fixed Frame in RViz to `odom`. <br />
 This should display the lidar information.
 You can add other information by adding more topics, like foot position and orientation.